 Local contact centers have been the traditional solution.
 Enterprises set them up in the countries where their customers are, so local help can be a quick dial away.
 But there is a catch, and it comes straight from the company funds.
 For enterprises that have a truly expansive network, maintaining multiple physical contact center locations is far from cost effective.
 In addition, products and services have become increasingly more complex requiring support teams with a high level of specialization.
 This can only be achieved cost effectively by consolidating support centers at international level.

 So, how do enterprises balance these two demands – providing the best possible localized, customer experience, while keeping costs as low as possible?
 This is a very complex matter that requires substantial investment in various domains: CRM software, knowledge management systems, contact center PBX infrastructure, etc. When it comes to telecommunications networks, SIP trunking is an important transport technology service that helps contact centers improve flexibility and provide consolidation while enabling localized support and lower costs.
-We invite you to read a recent report on this subject published by IDC here, SIP Trunking for Contact Centers: Think Global, Act Local.

 The whitepaper explores the shift in contact center technology platforms to an as-a-service model in the cloud, or globally centralized on-site deployments using SIP trunking.
 It also includes a Technology Spotlight, which identifies Voxbone’s role in the (cloud) contact center ecosystem, and how our SIP trunking services enable global enterprise contact centers to optimize customer support, whilst giving it a local touch.